bigspotteddog/landing-page-service/src/main/resources/static/course/java-for-beginners/introduction.md

 # Introduction

-This series of lessons are geared to take Java beginners from little or no knowledge to building a Java web application that can receive and respond to an HTML page request.
+This series of lessons are geared to take Java beginners from little or no knowledge to building a Java web application that can receive and respond to HTML page requests.
+Take a look of the lesson plan on the left.

 You will learn how to set up a Java development environment with Java 11 and Visual Studio Code.
 Then we will go through the Java language basics and programming fundmentals.